US Dollar Forecast Overview:

 The chart below showcases the difference in borrowing costs – the spreads – for the continuous front month/January 20 (orange) and the continuous front month/June 20 (blue), in order to gauge where interest rates are headed in the December 2019 Fed meeting and the June 2020 Fed meeting.

-Based on the Eurodollar contract spreads, there is there is a 28% chance of a 25-bps rate cut by the end of the year – still more aggressive than Fed fund’s implied probability of 8%.
-Through June 2020, Eurodollar contracts are pricing in a 100% chance of one 25-bps rate cut and an 8% chance of two 25-bps cuts; similarly, Fed funds are pricing in a 12% chance of two 25-bps by that point in time.
-The divergence between Eurodollar contract spreads and Fed funds is about the timing of the next rate cut, not the magnitude or direction.
+Based on the Eurodollar contract spreads, there is exactly a 50% chance of a 25-bps rate cut by the end of the year – much less aggressive than Fed fund’s implied probability of 93%.
+Through June 2020, Eurodollar contracts are pricing in a 72% chance of two 25-bps rate cuts; similarly, Fed funds are pricing in an 82% chance of two 25-bps by that point in time.
+Historically, wide gaps in rate expectations between Eurodollars and Fed funds leads to volatility in USD-pairs.

-EUR/USD: Retail trader data shows 60.24% of traders are net-long with the ratio of traders long to short at 1.51 to 1.
-The number of traders net-long is 0.43% higher than yesterday and 29.21% higher from last week, while the number of traders net-short is 5.42% higher than yesterday and 16.11% lower from last week.
+USDJPY: Retail trader data shows 56.1% of traders are net-long with the ratio of traders long to short at 1.28 to 1.
+In fact, traders have remained net-long since October 1 when USDJPY traded near 107.171; price has moved 0.2% higher since then.
+The number of traders net-long is 5.5% lower than yesterday and 6.3% higher from last week, while the number of traders net-short is 4.7% higher than yesterday and 10.9% lower from last week.

 FX TRADING RESOURCES